 who have forthrightly addressed, in varying ways, the effects of physical and

 mental disability on the creation of art.
 In the face of opposition, the

 artists in this exhibition created awe-inspiring artworks that ask us to

 thoughtfully muse on the inherent hardships and happinesses of being.

-	From a specialized and personal point of view, exhibit curator Tiffany Street, with Chief Curator

-	Charles Shepard, will take you on a guided tour of this exhibition.
-The tour is free with gallery
+From a specialized and personal point of view, exhibit curator Tiffany Street, with Chief Curator Charles Shepard, will take you on a guided tour of this exhibition.
+Sign language interpreter will be present.
+Tour is free with museum admission.

-	admission.